domin224/projekt_3/README.md

 ## Usage

 Run the script with the following arguments:
 1. URL of the election district page to scrape.
-The page should have an overview of all towns (obec) within the selected district.
 2. The name of the output CSV file.

 ### Example: